karaatfullstack/demo-express/express101.md

   2. Show the response body:
       - Toggle from "Pretty" to "Raw" to "Preview"
   3. Show the headers:
       - `Content-Type` indicates the resource media's type.
-Per the Express documentation, when he parameter is an Array or Object, Express responds with the JSON representation.
+Per the Express documentation, when the parameter is an Array or Object, Express responds with the JSON representation.